Case Study

 A full UX lifecycle process from research to prototype was completed over the span of several weeks with the goal of developing a mobile app and desktop website for a fictitious outdoor gear and clothing resale company, Adventure Loop.

 Adventure Loop was built to make outdoor activities more affordable and environmentally conscious.
-The platform addresses key shortcomings of existing competitors — poor navigation, cluttered interfaces, and limited product variety — by offering an intuitive, modern shopping experience spanning a wide range of outdoor gear and apparel across all major brands.
+The platform addresses key shortcomings of existing competitors like poor navigation, cluttered interfaces, and limited product variety by offering an intuitive, modern shopping experience spanning a wide range of outdoor gear and apparel across all major brands.

 Adventure Loop's target audience is primarily adults aged 25–35 based in the United States, with interest in outdoor activities such as skiing, hiking, biking, snowboarding, climbing, and water sports.
-Users tend to be budget-conscious shoppers comfortable navigating ecommerce sites, with experience purchasing secondhand gear online or in person.
+Users tend to be budget conscious shoppers comfortable navigating ecommerce sites, with experience purchasing secondhand gear online or in person.

 Adventure Loop's primary direct competitors are outdoor gear resale platforms, both general and brand specific.
 The table below outlines key differentiators across product overview, features, mobile experience, competitive advantages, and weaknesses.